 - Germany Trade & Investment: Information on the tasks and services of chambers in Germany.

-- Chamber of Skilled Crafts Frankfurt-Rhine-Main: Dual vocational training: Services offered by the chambers of skilled crafts (Youtube video)
+- Chamber of Skilled Crafts Frankfurt-Rhine-Main: Dual vocational training: Services offered by the chambers of skilled crafts (Youtube video, english)